Now Reading

 A Few Quick & Easy Tasks

-Sometimes it’s just about getting your systems into place, preparing for your actual study and building some momentum.
+Sometimes it’s just about getting your systems into place, preparing for your study and building some momentum.
 When this is the case, here are a few quick tasks you can complete when you only have a moment but need or want to do something.

 See Also